mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 ## Knowledge management and writing

-Beyond storage there are plenty of other cloud-based tools, like wikis, notes, and writing assistants, that could be convenient.
-Here I have found quite a few interesting options.
+Beyond storage there are plenty of other convenient cloud-based tools.
+Here what I thought are interesting opportunities, that do not fit with the lists above.

 ### Nuclino